rgranadino/mage2_vagrant/README.md

 1. From the host machine run `git pull && git submodule update --init && vagrant provision`.
   * If there is an update to the *manifests/mage.pp* or *files/** files it is recommended to provision the guest machine.
 This can be done by running: `vagrant provision`.
 There is also a cron that runs every 15 minutes to provision within the guest machine in the event it's not done after updating.
 2. If you want to start from a clean slate run: `reinstall` from within the guest machine.
-This will uninstall the application and reinstall it from scracth.
+This will uninstall the application and reinstall it from scratch.

 #### Shell Aliases / Scripts